Jash-Shah/Eklavya---Drone/Blog.md

 ## A World of our Drone (Can it be Bit better??)

 World building is a fancy way of saying making our drone do and respond to the numerous pyhsical phenomena in the simulated world as it would in the real world(Yes, that still exists).
 This means giving it propulsion so that upon the wings spinning enough thrust would be generated to make the drone rise in the sky like a pheonix!(can you tell how obssessed we were with our model).
-Also attaching various sensors like 1.
-GPS - For getting position and velocity.
+Also attaching various sensors like:

+1. GPS - For getting position and velocity.
 2. IMU - For getting orientation.
 3. Camera - For visualizing its surroundings.

 We had planned to just use some pre-built propulsion and sensor plugins and add them to our URDF and move on to the next part but _Ohhh no no_; The ROS Gods had some other plans in mind.
 The plugins seemed damn near incompatible with our model.
 Anytime we would try to run the simulation the drone would just twitch and sway like a dog dry humping the ground(like it had an epilepsy fit.<replacement joke incase the first ones too offensive>).
 (I think this is too offensive :joy:)